camunda/camunda-docs/docs/self-managed/modeler/web-modeler/configuration.md

 | `RESTAPI_DB_USER`     | Database user name     | `modeler-user`         |
 | `RESTAPI_DB_PASSWORD` | Database user password | \*\*\*                 |

-#### Configuring SSL for the Database Connection
+#### Configuring SSL for the database connection

 The generic way to configure an SSL connection between Web Modeler and the database is as follows:

-- Modify database connection URL `SPRING_DATASOURCE_URL` and customize connection parameters
+- Modify database connection URL `SPRING_DATASOURCE_URL` and customize connection parameters.
-- Provide SSL certificates and keys to the `restapi` component, if required
+- Provide SSL certificates and keys to the `restapi` component, if required.

-Please consult https://jdbc.postgresql.org/documentation/ssl/ for a description of the different SSL modes and the security they provide.
+Consult the [PostgreSQL documentation](https://jdbc.postgresql.org/documentation/ssl/) for a description of the different SSL modes and the security provided.

-If you want a full list of all available connection parameters, please consult https://jdbc.postgresql.org/documentation/use/#connection-parameters/
+For a full list of all available connection parameters, visit the [PostgreSQL documentation](https://jdbc.postgresql.org/documentation/use/#connection-parameters/).

 Below are examples for common scenarios, increasing in the level of security they provide.

-**SSL Mode "required"**
+**SSL mode "required"**

-In this mode an SSL connection will be established between Web Modeler and the database.
-This mode is still prone to Man-in-the-middle attacks.
+In this mode, an SSL connection is established between Web Modeler and the database.
+This mode is still prone to man-in-the-middle attacks.

 - Modify database URL: `jdbc:postgresql://[DB_HOST]:[DB_PORT]/[DB_NAME]?sslmode=reqired`

 No certificates are needed for this mode.

-**SSL Mode "verify-full"**
+**SSL mode "verify-full"**

-In this mode, Web Modeler will request a certificate from the database server to verify its identity.
-This mode is not prone to Man-in-the-middle attacks.
+In this mode, Web Modeler requests a certificate from the database server to verify its identity.
+This mode is not prone to man-in-the-middle attacks.

-In order to enable this mode, you need to mount the root certificate with which the server certificate was signed.
+To enable this mode, mount the root certificate with which the server certificate was signed.

 - Provide root certificate at this location: `myCA.crt -> ~/.postgresql/root.crt`
 - Modify database URL: `jdbc:postgresql://[DB_HOST]:[DB_PORT]/[DB_NAME]?ssl=true`

-**SSL Mode "verify-full" with Client Certificates**
+**SSL mode "verify-full" with client certificates**

-In this mode, the server will also request a certificate from the client.
+In this mode, the server requests a certificate from the client.

-In order to enable this mode, you also need to mount the client certificates.
+To enable this mode, mount the client certificates.

 - Provide client certificates at these locations:
   - `myClientCertificate.pk8 -> ~/.postgresl/postgresql.pk8`